Tavares (group)

 Tavares (also known as The Tavares Brothers) is an American R&B and soul music group composed of five Cape Verdean-American brothers.
 Some were born in New Bedford, Massachusetts, and Providence, Rhode Island, and they would move back and forth between the two cities throughout their childhood.
-They are best known for their 1976 hit "Heaven Must Be Missing an Angel".
+They are best known for their hits "It Only Takes a Minute" in 1975, and "Heaven Must Be Missing an Angel" in 1976.

+Tavares was inducted into the Atlantic City Walk of Fame at Brighton Park on April 27, 2026.